How to Remove Iron From Water

 The corrosion of iron or steel water lines may also add iron to the water.
 Metal corrosion, an electrochemical process, converts the elemental metallic iron to the soluble ferrous state.
 In the absence of oxygen and other oxidizing agents, the ferrous iron may be simply carried away with the water.
 Where oxidizing materials are present, the insoluble ferric hydroxide forms readily.
 This, too, maybe carried along with the water, or since it is quite insoluble and gelatinous in nature, may deposit and stick inside the water lines.
 This is true even when natural ferrous iron is oxidized inside of pipes.

 Ferric hydroxide which is deposited inside a water line has a tendency to lose water, particularly in hot water lines, according to the reaction:

 2 Fe (OH)3 --------------> Fe2 O3 + H2O

-This ferric oxide is the same rust which forms when an iron or steel structure is exposed to both air and moisture.
-During periods of high water flow, these rust particles may break free to cause rust stains on materials which comes into contact with water.
+This ferric oxide is the same rust that forms when an iron or steel structure is exposed to both air and moisture.
+During periods of high water flow, these rust particles may break free to cause rust stains on materials that come into contact with water.